Ashmalik28/Eth-Avax-module-3-project/README.md

 1. Download or clone the repository by git command.
 2. Install the dependencies by running `npm install`.
 3. Install truffle by running 'npm install -g truffle' .
-4. Then run this command 'truffle migrate --network goerli' to deploy our contract on goerli eth.
+4. Download the Hd wallet provider package by npm install @truffle/hdwallet-provider command
-5.Then with the help of cd go to my-app directory.
+5. Then run this command 'truffle migrate --network goerli' to deploy our contract on goerli eth.
-6. Start the development server by running `npm run dev`.
+6. Your contract will be successfully deployed on Eth goerli network

 ### Configure MetaMask to use ETH Goerli network  🦊